-Our Senior Aboriginal Access Officer is available to assist with Aboriginal history research.
+Our Aboriginal Access Officers are available to assist with Aboriginal history research.
 Services include searching for and sourcing relevant records from within the collection, and advising on the process for obtaining permission to access records (where the agency responsible has imposed restrictions).

 We have also produced a range of guides to Aboriginal history which may assist with your research.

-Contact us for assistance from our Senior Aboriginal Access Officer.
+Contact us for assistance from our Aboriginal Access Officers.